Ishika-006/Food-waste-management/README.md

 ## Overview

 The Food Donation Website is a platform designed to reduce food wastage by connecting donors, NGOs, and volunteers.
 It features four roles — Donor, NGO, Admin, and Delivery Man (Volunteer).
-The system includes a machine learning model to check food freshness before donation, NGO approval workflows, delivery tracking with maps, and an admin dashboard with detailed reports.
+The system includes a machine learning model to check food freshness before donation, NGO approval workflows, delivery tracking with maps(not implemeted yet), and an admin dashboard with detailed reports.

 ---